 Traditionally this grill is used to cook schwenkbraten, marinated pork sirloin steaks.
 The steak is usually marinated in a green herb or red paprika.
 The schwenkermeister height from the coals can be adjusted, this helps with controlling the cook.

 Other foods that is prepared on the Schwenker are; bratwurst, merguez, bell peppers, bread and potatoes

 Shaokao is the Chinese translation of “barbecue”.
 The Shaokao is mainly found at street food stalls and night markets in China.

 Shaokao typically involves using strong species such as cumin and Chinese five-spice powder to marinate barbecued items on skewers.
 You can find it in most cities in China however it is most popular in Beijing.
-Some popular items include fish balls, mushrooms and chicken.
+Some popular items include fish balls, smoked mushrooms and chicken.

 Shisa nyama is a South African term which describes an event such as a barbecue where friends and families gather to grill vegetable and meat over an open fire.
 It usually takes place near a butcher.
 The spot is often provided by the butcher and just the people who buy meat from the butcher are allowed to use the facility.
 The word Shisa nyama translate from Zulu to mean to “burn meat”.

 Siu Mei is a name for serval types of Cantonese cooking.
 The meat is generally cooked over an open fire or a very large wood fired oven.
 Different sauces are used for each variety.
 The some varieties include the most popular char siu, followed by siu yuk (which is roast pork or pork belly) and roast goose.

 It is a staple for residents of Hong Kong.
 You will immediately recognise Sui Mei restaurants by their window displays.
 There are usually whole chickens and ducks hanging from wires as well as a chef in an open kitchen cutting meat to order.